Trump's new Netherlands envoy sheds no light on 'Muslim chaos' comment

 There are no instances in modern Dutch history of politicians being set alight, and no areas of the country considered no-go zones.

-Hoekstra last month denied making the comments, telling a reporter with current affairs programme Nieuwsuur they were “an incorrect statement... fake news”.
+Hoekstra last month denied making the comments, telling a reporter with current affairs program Nieuwsuur they were “an incorrect statement... fake news”.

-He later apologised, saying in a tweet on Dec.
+He later apologized, saying in a tweet on Dec.
 23: “I made certain remarks in 2015 and regret the exchange during the Nieuwsuur interview.
 Please accept my apology.”

 On Wednesday at his new residence in The Hague, Dutch reporters repeatedly asked him to clarify if he believed local politicians had been set on fire.